6 Critical Elements of IT Due Diligence for Private Equity Investors

 If the target company does not have an ERP system in place, investors should look to determine whether their IT infrastructure is enabling key business practices and effective data use.

 Conducting a full cybersecurity audit of the target prior to purchase is not always necessary or strategic, as they are often costly and time consuming.
-During diligence, find out how the company is managing cybersecurity.
-Have they engaged a third party cybersecurity audit in the last year and/or developed a multi-year prioritized Cybersecurity Improvement Plan based on the findings?
-With this intel in hand, investors can then explore questions such as:
+During IT due diligence, find out how the company is managing data collection and cybersecurity and if they have cybersecurity insurance – which is sometimes required by lenders.

-- Does the team include members with cybersecurity certifications?
+- Does the target’s team include members with cybersecurity certifications?

 - Are there plans in place to help detect, respond to, and recover from security incidents?